wp mail not working

 What causes wp_mail to fail in WordPress?

-The most common reason is the hosting server blocking PHP mail.
-Missing email authentication or plugin conflicts can also cause issues.
+The most common cause is the hosting server blocking PHP mail.
+Missing email authentication, an unauthorized From address, or plugin conflicts can also cause it.
+Setting Force From Email in WP Mail SMTP resolves the From-address problem.

 How do I test if wp_mail is working properly?

-Install WP Mail SMTP and use its test email tool.
-It shows if your site can send emails or if something’s broken.
+Install WP Mail SMTP and use its Email Test tool.
+It shows whether your site can send emails or if something’s broken.

 Can WP Mail SMTP fix wp_mail issues?

 Yes.
-WP Mail SMTP fixes wp_mail by using a trusted email service like SendLayer, Brevo, or SMTP.com.
+WP Mail SMTP fixes wp_mail by routing it through a trusted email service like SendLayer, Brevo, or SMTP.com.

 What is the best way to troubleshoot wp_mail problems?